Some algebraic structures in KPZ universality: Dynamics on Gelfand-Tsetlin patterns and interacting particle systems

-which in a sense generalises Pieri's rule \eqref{macpieri}.
-We refer to \cite{M98}, Chapter VI.7 for details and proofs of the above Cauchy identities.
-2mm {\bf Macdonald tailored dynamics on Gelfand-Tsetlin patterns.} We now have the ingredients to present Borodin-Corwin's \cite{BC14} general construction of dynamics on Gelfand-Tsetlin patterns under which the evolution of the bottom row is Markovian and arise from Pieri's rule via a Doob's transform in a similar way as this was done in the Schur case, see \eqref{Doobnorm}.
+We now have the ingredients to present Borodin-Corwin's \cite{BC14} general construction of dynamics on Gelfand-Tsetlin patterns under which the evolution of the bottom row is Markovian and arises from Pieri's rule via a Doob's transform in a similar way as this was done in the Schur case, see \eqref{Doobnorm}.
 The idea of this construction has been subsequently generalised, see for example \cite{BP16b, MP17}.
 This type of constructions can be traced back to works of Borodin-Ferrari \cite{BF08} and Diaconis-Fill \cite{DF90}.
 2mm We start by defining a Markovian evolution kernel on a single row coming from the Pieri rule as

 for partitions $\mu=(\mu_1,...,\mu_k) $ and $ \nu=(\nu_1,...,\nu_k)$ such that $\nu\succ \mu$.
 The parameter $\rho$ will play the role of time.
 We refrain from using the symbol $t$ for time as this is used here for one of the two parameters of Macdonald polynomials.
 This is the analogue of \eqref{Doobnorm} in the Macdonald setting: it is a Doob's transform defining stochastic dynamics out of the eigenvalue problem induced by Pieri's rules \eqref{macpieri}, \eqref{skewCauchyM2}.
-2mm We also define the so called {\bf stochastic links}
+2mm We also define the so-called {\bf stochastic links}

 These will play the role of sampling the $(k-1)$-th row $\nu$ of a Gelfand-Tsetlin pattern knowing its $k$-th row $\mu$.
 The fact that $\Lambda^k_{k-1}$ is a probability kernel follows immediately from the branching rule for Macdonald polynomials \eqref{Macbranch}.
-We remark that, by definition $P_{\mu/\nu}(x_k)=0$ (and thus so is $\Lambda^k_{k-1}(\mu,\nu)$), if $ \mu\nsucc \nu$.
+We remark that, by definition $P_{\mu/\nu}(x_k)=0$ (and thus also $\Lambda^k_{k-1}(\mu,\nu)=0$), if $ \mu\nsucc \nu$.
 2mm The significance of these definitions is that they lead to an intertwining between consecutive rows of Gelfand-Tsetlin patterns, which can then be lifted to an intertwining on the whole pattern. \begin{proposition} Let $k\geq 1$ and the operators $\Lambda^k_{k-1}$ and $P_k$ as in \eqref{stochlink} and \eqref{macPk}.
 Then

 \end{proposition}

 \begin{proof} Let $\lambda=(\gl_1,...,\gl_k)$ and $\nu=(\nu_1,...,\nu_{k-1})$ be partitions.
 Then, on the one hand we have

 and on the other that